 • Distraction-free writing with Evernote.

-• The Evernote client is available on all OS.
+• Evernote client is available in all OS.

 Cons: